History of your hotel in Quebec

 Also, the main lobby as well as the corridor of the pool and Spa level were completely redecorated giving a more purified and modern sight while preserving a warm welcome in a distinctive environment and décor.
 The renovations of the lobby and the addition of the new bistro had required an investment of $1.75 M.

-Besides its 156 rooms and suites, among which certain “Grand Luxe” units with ambiance fireplace and whirlpool bath, the 4-Star hotel with its unique European style now offers two restaurants including the trendy atmosphere and inventive menu of Chez Boulay-bistro boréal, eight meeting rooms and banquets which can accommodate up to 175 persons, free wireless high speed Internet access, an indoor pool, a sauna, a fitness center, an Internet lounge, an indoor car parking with valet service as well as La Boutique et Spa signé Pevonia offering expert body and esthetic care in one of its eight treatment rooms.
+Besides its 156 rooms and suites, some of which are high-luxury units totally renovated in 2014 with upscale contemporary furniture and decor, the 4-Star hotel, with its unique European style, also offers two restaurants including the trendy atmosphere and inventive menu of Chez Boulay-bistro boréal, eight banquet and meeting rooms which can accommodate up to 175 persons, free wireless high speed Internet access, an indoor pool, a sauna, a fitness center, an Internet lounge, an indoor car parking with valet service as well as Le Spa du Manoir offering expert body and esthetic care in one of its eight treatment rooms.